Eye color: Blue

 Eiberg and colleagues suggested in a study published in Human Genetics that a mutation in the 86th intron of the HERC2 gene, which is hypothesized to interact with the OCA2 gene promoter, reduced expression of OCA2 with subsequent reduction in melanin production.

 It has been proposed that blue eyes may have been adaptive to shorter day lengths at higher latitudes, as blue eyes increase intraocular light scattering, which suppresses melatonin release from the pineal gland, perhaps reducing psychological depression (which is linked to the short day length of higher latitudes).

 Blue eyes are predominant in northern and eastern Europe, particularly around the Baltic Sea.
 Blue eyes are also found in Southern Europe, Central Asia, South Asia, North Africa, and West Asia.

 Approximately 8% to 10% of the global population have blue eyes.
 A 2002 study found the prevalence of blue eye color among the white population in the United States to be 33.8% for those born from 1936 through 1951, compared with 57.4% for those born from 1899 through 1905.
 As of 2006, one out of every six Americans, or 16.6% of the total US population, has blue eyes, including 22.3% of whites.
 The incidence of blue eyes continues to decline among American children.
 In southern Europe, 56% of Slovenes, 40.8% of Italians from Verona, 22.5% of Spaniards from Alicante and 15.4% of Greeks from Thessaloniki have green, gray or blue eyes.
 In a series of 221 photographs of Spanish subjects, 16.3% of the subjects were determined to have blue-gray eyes.
-In Poland, a study of 1,020 people found that 52.5% had blue irises, with men being ~1.5 times more likely to have blue eyes than women.